-Groundwater levels have responded to high autumn and winter rainfall and have risen to high levels at our observation borehole at Lilley Bottom.
-Groundwater levels are unusually high for this time of year and have now reached a level where communities in Kimpton and Lilley Bottom area are at risk of being affected by flooding from groundwater.
+Groundwater levels have responded to high effective rainfall during the autumn and early winter, and have risen to high levels at our observation borehole at Lilley Bottom.
+Levels are unusually high for this time of year and have now reached a level where communities in the Kimpton and Lilley Bottom area are at risk of being affected by flooding from groundwater.

 Information supplied by the Environment Agency